fourdollars/jenkins-resource/README.md

 * protocol: Optional, using 'https' by default.
 * timezone: Optional, such as 'Asia/Taipei'.
 'UTC' by default.
 * timeout: Optional, seconds to timeout.
 No timeout by default.
+* builds: Limit the build number to check.
+No limit by default.
 * debug: Optional

 ```yaml